 Have you ever heard people say that they tend to be more of a right-brain or left-brain thinker?
 From books to television programs, you've probably heard the phrase mentioned numerous times or perhaps you've even taken an online test to determine which type best describes you.
-Given the popularity of the idea of "right brained" and "left brained" thinkers, it might surprise you learn learn that this idea is little more than a myth.
+Given the popularity of the idea of "right brained" and "left brained" thinkers, it might surprise you learn learn that this idea is just one of many myths about the brain.

 What Is Left Brain - Right Brain Theory?

 According to the theory of left-brain or right-brain dominance, each side of the brain controls different types of thinking.
 Additionally, people are said to prefer one type of thinking over the other.
 For example, a person who is "left-brained" is often said to be more logical, analytical, and objective, while a person who is "right-brained" is said to be more intuitive, thoughtful, and subjective.

 In psychology, the theory is based on what is known as the lateralization of brain function.
 So does one side of the brain really control specific functions?
 Are people either left-brained or right-brained?
 Like many popular psychology myths, this one grew out of observations about the human brain that were then dramatically distorted and exaggerated.

 The right brain-left brain theory originated in the work of Roger W. Sperry, who was awarded the Nobel Prize in 1981.
 While studying the effects of epilepsy, Sperry discovered that cutting the corpus collosum (the structure that connects the two hemispheres of the brain) could reduce or eliminate seizures.

 However, these patients also experienced other symptoms after the communication pathway between the two sides of the brain was cut.
 For example, many split-brain patients found themselves unable to name objects that were processed by the right side of the brain, but were able to name objects that were processed by the left-side of the brain.
 Based on this information, Sperry suggested that language was controlled by the left-side of the brain.